johnsonpremier/johnsonpremier.github.io/_posts/2023/2023-06-27-install_netbeans_rhel8.md

 " style="height:400px; width:600px;" />

 Apache NetBeans is a powerful integrated development environment (IDE) for Java, PHP, and other programming languages.
 In this blog post, we will walk you through the step-by-step process of installing Apache NetBeans on a RHEL 8 machine.
-Let's get started!
+Let's get started!!

 ## Prerequisites